 #2 Video Hosting $0 to $99/Month

-The second cost you need to look at is the cost to host your videos and content.
-If you plan to host your course on Teachable then there will be no extra cost.
+The second cost you need to look at is the cost of hosting your videos and content.
+If you plan to host your course on Teachable, there will be no extra cost.

-That’s the thing I like most about that platform is that I could create 1 video or 100 videos and the monthly cost stays the same.
+What I like most about that platform is that I can create 1 video or 100 videos, and the monthly cost stays the same.

-However, if you plan to use WordPress you will need to find a place to host your videos.
+However, if you plan to use WordPress, you must find a place to host your videos.

-Now you might be thinking why can’t I just host them on my current hosting account?
+Now you might be thinking, why can’t I host them on my current hosting account?

-The reason for this is because hosting bandwidth is expensive and hosting it on a platform made for video will dramatically speed up your load times.
+This is because hosting bandwidth is expensive, and hosting it on a platform made for video will dramatically speed up your load times.

 #3 Wistia $0 to $99 a Month.
 Your final option is Wistia which is also very limited.
-On the free plan, you can only upload 3 videos period.
+On the free plan, you can only upload three videos, period.
 With the $99/month plan, you can only upload 10 per month.

-As you can see this is why I prefer Teachable as a beginner just getting started because the cost can get out of control real quick.
+As you can see, I prefer Teachable as a beginner just getting started because the cost can get out of control quickly.

 #3 Domain Name $11/Year